khpriv/Shortcut_Cheat-Sheet_Generator/README.md

 ### Ideas for next changes

 - move configuration to separate file (JSON or xml)
+  - Moved to other .py file and there is a class that contains the configuration
 - move action and key list to separate file (csv?)
+  - Moved to other .py file and there is a class that contains the configuration
 - more error handling
+- GUI

 ### checklist
 - [x] main i 3 funckje